General information on short stay visas

-Please include a print-out of the application form that you completed on Visa On Web (VOW) after registering on the website visaonweb.diplomatie.be
+Please include a printed and signed copy -out of the application form that you completed on Visa On Web (VOW) after registering on the website visaonweb.diplomatie.be

-Original or notarized copy of valid US alien registration card (residence permit, aka: green card) or valid US resident visa (1).
+Original or notarized copy of valid US permanent resident card ( green card) or valid US resident visa (1).
 The US residence permit or visa should be valid at least three months beyond the intended departure from the territory of the Member States.

 Flight (roundtrip)/travel reservations or other proof of intended transport and full itinerary (if several Schengen States will be visited OR if the trip covers several Schengen States and non-Schengen countries).

 6. Proof of accommodation - Evidence of hotel bookings or travel plans

 Evidence of hotel bookings or travel plans for the entire Schengen area:

 - Individuals: confirmed hotel reservations, stating name, address and telephone number of the hotel, including confirmation number.

 - Groups: the certificate of the travel agency mentioning the same information as for individuals, or other proof of accommodation (e.g. rental agreement).